abrahamife/simone-lungarella.github.io/content/projects/GreenPass Pervasive.md

 showInProjects: true
 ---

-A dockerized solution to verify Green Passes evaluating its revocation status, the app communicates with Italian Gateway to fetch millions
+A dockerized solution to verify Green Passes evaluating its revocation status.
+The app communicates with Italian Gateway to fetch millions
 UCVI's relative to revoked passes and handle the verification of the presented GreenPass.
-The solution gives the possibility to use one out of four different persistence strategies so to offer different approaches to handle data.